Trump's Tax Plan and How It Affects You

 How It Affects Businesses

 The tax plan helps businesses more than individuals.
 Business tax cuts are permanent, while the individual cuts expire in 2025.
-But the nation's largest private employer, Walmart, said it will raise wages.
-It will also use the money saved by the tax cuts to give $1,000 bonuses and increase benefits.
+But that could help employees.
+For example, the nation's largest private employer, Walmart, said it would raise wages.
+It also said it would use the money saved by the tax cuts to give $1,000 bonuses and increase benefits.

-The increase in the standard deduction would benefit 6 million taxpayers.
-That's 47.5% of all tax filers, according to Evercore ISI.
+The increase in the standard deduction could benefit millions of taxpayers.
 But for many income brackets, that won't offset lost deductions.

 The Trump tax cuts cost the government even more.
 The Act increases the deficit by $1 trillion over the next 10 years according to the Joint Committee on Taxation.
 It says the Act will increase growth by 0.7% annually, reducing some of the revenue loss from the $1.5 trillion in tax cuts.